-- Have a current unrestricted listing on the NC Registry as a Certified Nurse Aide I or above. - Must complete all development requirements to be eligible to take ENG 111 - Must complete all development requirements to be eligible to take BIO 163 - Must complete all development requirements to be eligible to take MAT 110

-- Must complete a Chemistry course at high school or collegiate level with a C or better - Have a cumulative GPA of 2.5 (not rounded) - Have a high school diploma or GED transcript(s) on file at Craven Community College
+- Possess a current unrestricted listing on the NC Registry as a Certified Nurse Aide I or above. - Prior to the application cut-off date for this program, applicants must meet the developmental requirements for the general education courses that are part of the plan of study. - Must complete a Chemistry course at high school or collegiate level with a C or better - Possess a cumulative GPA of 2.5 (not rounded) - Possess a high school diploma or GED transcript(s) on file at Craven Community College